-Gujarat Cabinet: Oath ceremony of new ministers underway
+Gujarat CM Bhupendra Patel’s 24 new Cabinet ministers take oath

-Former BJP Gujarat unit President Jitu Vaghani, MLAs Rushikesh Patel and Raghavji Patel were among those who took oath as ministers.
+Former BJP Gujarat unit President Jitu Vaghani, MLAs Rushikesh Patel and Raghavji Patel were among those who were sworn in.

-The swearing-in ceremony of the members of the new Gujarat Cabinet led by Chief Minister Bhupendra Patel began on Thursday afternoon, ANI reported.
+Twenty-four ministers took oath on Thursday afternoon at the swearing-in ceremony of the members of the new Gujarat Cabinet, ANI reported.
+Gujarat Governor Acharya Devvrat administered oath to the ministers at the Raj Bhavan in state capital Gandhinagar.

-The ceremony is underway at the Raj Bhavan in the state’s capital city Gandhinagar.
-The new Council of Ministers is expected to hold its first meeting at 4.30 pm, the Chief Minister’s Office tweeted.
+The ministers were inducted into the Cabinet three days after Bhupendra Patel took oath as the new chief minister of Gujarat.

-Former Gujarat Bharatiya Janata Party President Jitu Vaghani, MLAs Rushikesh Patel and Raghavji Patel were among those who took oath as ministers, according to DD news.
+Former chief of Bharatiya Janata Party’s Gujarat unit Jitu Vaghani, MLAs Rushikesh Patel and Raghavji Patel were among those who took oath as ministers.

+Ten ministers have been given Cabinet ranks, while nine of them have been sworn in as ministers of state.
+Five others took oath as ministers of state with independent charge, according to The Indian Express.

+The new Council of Ministers will hold its first meeting at 4.30 pm in Gandhinagar, the chief minister’s office said in a tweet.

 The oath-taking ceremony was initially scheduled for Wednesday afternoon, but was postponed at the last moment, according to NDTV.
 Reports suggested that differences over the choice of the new ministers had led to the postponement.

-The new appointments in Gujarat were made after former Chief Minister Vijay Rupani and his Cabinet stepped down on September 11.
+The new appointments in Gujarat were made after former Chief Minister Vijay Rupani and his Cabinet resigned on September 11.
 The state is scheduled to go to polls in 2022.

 The next day, the Bharatiya Janata Party chose Patel as Gujarat’s new chief minister.
-He was sworn into office on September 13.

 Rupani had stepped down from his position without giving a reason, but the Congress alleged that BJP made him a “scapegoat” to hide the mismanagement of the coronavirus crisis in Gujarat.